Serving clients in Fayetteville and all of NW Arkansas

 Car insurance is only one factor in figuring out how to get compensation for car accident injuries.
 While car insurance is required for every driver on the road, you may still be able to recover for your car accident injuries even without insurance.
 Since auto insurance covers your errors, not other drivers’ errors, if you are not at fault for the accident you may not need insurance.
 You may be able to file a lawsuit to recover for your injuries or collect from the other driver’s insurance even if you do not have insurance yourself.

-Talk to an attorney to understand how your car accident injury case works.
+Talk to an experienced Arkansas car accident attorney to understand how your car accident injury case works.
 Fayetteville, Arkansas car accident lawyer Ken Kieklak may be able to file your case and fight for compensation.
 You could be entitled to compensation for medical expenses, lost wages, and pain and suffering, so talk to a personal injury attorney today.

 Filing for Car Accident Injuries Without Insurance